qdm12/dns/README.md

 ## Migrate

-The `v2` version of the image (starting with `v2.0.0`) is a DNS server connecting to authoritative nameservers over TLS or HTTPS, and completely written from scratch in Go.
+The `v2.x.x` version of the image (starting with `v2.0.0-beta`) is a complete rewrite from scratch in Go.

-There are several changes between the `v1` images and `v2`:
+There are several non-compatible changes between the `v1` and `v2` images:

+- The following environment variables are now unused: `PRIVATE_ADDRESS`, `IPV4`, `IPV6`.
+The program logs an explanation if any of these is set when running a v2.x.x image.
-- The following environment variables are now deprecated: `LISTENINGPORT`, `PROVIDERS`, `PROVIDER`, `CACHING`, `IPV4`, `IPV6`, `UNBLOCK`, `PRIVATE_ADDRESS`, `CHECK_UNBOUND`, `VERBOSITY`, `VERBOSITY_DETAILS`, `VALIDATION_LOGLEVEL`.
-You will receive a warning log with how to replace it, if you set them when running the v2.x.x image (or `:latest`).
+- The following environment variables are now replaced: `LISTENINGPORT`, `PROVIDERS`, `PROVIDER`, `CACHING`, `UNBLOCK`, `CHECK_UNBOUND`, `VERBOSITY`, `VERBOSITY_DETAILS`, `VALIDATION_LOGLEVEL`.
+The program logs an explanation if any of these is set when running a v2.x.x image.
 - You can no longer bind mount an Unbound configuration file
+- Caching is enabled by default (in memory LRU cache with up to 10,000 items)

 ## Golang API

-If you want to use the Go code I wrote, you can see tiny [examples](examples) of DoT and DoH resolvers and servers using the API developed.
+If you want to use the Go code, you can see tiny [examples](examples) of DoT and DoH resolvers and servers using the API developed.
+You can also implement your interfaces to pass as settings to existing constructors to further customize the behavior of the program.

+The Go API exposed to the public (`pkg/` directory) will stay **stable and compatible** for a long time and there is no reason so far to change it.

 ## Connect clients to it

 ### Option 1: Router (recommended)

-All machines connected to your router will use the 1.1.1.1 encrypted DNS by default
+All machines connected to your router will use the DNS server container by default.

 Configure your router to use the LAN IP address of your Docker host as its primary DNS address.